Decron/Whitebox-Code-GPT/README.md

 Our [inventory assistant](https://chat.openai.com/g/g-oBpMxDEHp-inventory-assistant) will deliver a link to the best assistant for your use case:<br>

-Our goal is to accelerate the capabilities of free programming assistants with GPT builder.
+The goal is to accelerate capabilities of free programming assistants with GPT builder.
 In this repository you'll find instructions & knowledge files for creating next-gen programming assistants.

-As this project evolves, GPTs will be programmed with customized knowledge files and actions that extend its utility and improve the function of the base GPT model.<br><br>
+As this project evolves, assistants will be programmed with customized knowledge files and actions that extend its utility and improve the function of the base model.<br><br>
-Our current goals are to define the largest blindspots in default GPT4 and create assistants to improve functionality in specific domains.
+To do this we must define the largest blindspots in default GPT4 and create assistants to improve functionality in specific domains.
 If you would like a new GPT to be created, or would like to take custody of one, please open an issue with the title "New GPT request: <type>" or "New GPT custody: <title>"<br><br>
 **If you are experiencing an issue with one of our assistants**: kindly include the title of the assistant and links to relevant conversation history.
 If the conversation contains sensitive information then generalized plain text may be copied and pasted.<br><br>

 # Existing models: